Article

 If your quote posts get weak responses, the issue is usually not that you quoted someone.
 The issue is that the post reads like a compressed summary of the original instead of a visible point of view.

 This guide focuses on five fixes that move quote posts from "summary mode" into "interpretation mode."
+If you want the broader maintenance set around this topic, use the full /articles/guides hub.

 Bottom line: a quote post needs added meaning, not a restatement